cizordj/molotov/README.md

 ## How to install

-It is recommended to use the versions available in the releases page, theses versions are stable enough for normal usage.
+It is recommended to use the versions available in the releases page, these versions are stable enough for normal usage.
 Do not pick the binary directly from this repository as it contains bugs and is not well tested.

 Debian Dependencies: